cocorene/base-shopify-theme/README.md

   npm start
   ```

-**Note:** the CSS and javscript will build immediately, so if you're running `theme watch` concurrently, they will be uploaded. *So make sure you have the right theme setup*, or you may overwrite something you don't want to.
+**Note:** the javscript will build immediately, so if you're running `theme watch` concurrently, compiled JS will be uploaded. *So make sure you have the right theme configured in `dist/config.yml`*, or you may overwrite something you don't want to.

 ## Using Build Scripts
 There are a variety of build scripts provided in the `package.json` that can be run directly in your terminal window.
 All scripts can be run via `npm run <scriptName>`, with the exception of `npm start`.